Kashish-web09/ShoeHub/README.md

 # 📑 API Documentation

-Swagger documentation is included for testing APIs.
+Swagger documentation is available at:

 ```
 /api-docs